 - Copy of the document you received when you entered in Brazil

-- Two 3’’x4’’ color photographs with white background
+- Two 3×4 cm color photographs with white background

 - Visa application form – received in the Brazilian Embassy or Consulate of the home country (original and copy).

-CPF – Cadastro de pessoa fisica (social Security number)
+CPF – Cadastro de pessoa física (Individual Taxpayer Number)

-The CPF (Social Security Number) is necessary in Brazil for several situations, such as: financial activities, (i.e. banking), acquisition of goods (i.e. cellphone), and to request public and private services.
-To get your CPF number, go to a banking agency from Banco do Brasil(BB) or to a Post Office, provide the data requested by the attendant and pay a tax of R$ 5,50.
+The CPF (Individual Taxpayer Number) is necessary in Brazil for several situations, such as: financial activities, (i.e. banking), acquisition of goods (i.e. cellphone), and to request public and private services.
+To get your CPF number, go to a banking agency from Banco do Brasil(BB) or to a Post Office, provide the information requested by the attendant and pay a fee of R$ 7,00.
 For this procedure, you will need to present the Federal Police Protocol (Protocolo da Polícia Federal, a document given to you at the Federal Police Office) and your passport.
 In Araranguá, you can find the BB agency at Av.
 Sete de Setembro, 142 – Centro.
 After 48 hours, you should go to a placed called Receita Federal (located as described below), with the following:

-- Proof of residency (issued in the last 90 days)
+- Proof of residence (issued in the last 90 days)

-- Document with your parents name on it, if this information is not listed in the passport.
+- Document with your parents’ names on it, if this information is not listed in the passport.

 The CPF number will be generated immediately, though the card is sent by mail to the address you have submitted and will take one to two weeks to arrive.

-UFSC card To get the UFSC card, you should go to the campus academic secretary.
+To get the UFSC ID card, you should go to the campus academic office.

-International Health Insurance International students must contract an international health insurance service before coming to Brazil.
-Then, if you need medical assistance, you might look your insurance policy and/or call the responsible to know where you can find the health care needed.
-If you don’t have any international insurance and/or can’t afford private health care, you can use the public service for it, called SUS – Unique Health System.
-It’s free and can be found in many places across Brazil, but it tends to be not very efficient.
+International students must contract an international health insurance service before coming to Brazil.
+Then, if you need medical assistance, you might look up your insurance policy and/or call the person responsible to know where to find the health care needed.
+If you don’t have any international insurance and/or can’t afford private health care, you can use the public service for it, called SUS – Unified Health System.
+It’s free and it can be found in many places across Brazil, but it tends to be not very efficient.

-Emergency You can find in Araranguá some places for urgent medical assistance, such as the Regional Hospital (HRA), located at Castro Alves Avenue, 303 – Coloninha.
+You will find in Araranguá some places that offer urgent medical assistance, such as the Regional Hospital (HRA), located at Castro Alves Avenue, 303 – Coloninha.